pablo-ochoa-andersen/jgrembi.github.io/_pages/people.md

   <div>
     <h3>Nazifa Tabassum</h3>
 <h4 style="margin-top: -10px; color: gray;">Graduate Student</h4>
-    <p>Nazifa Tabassum is a graduate student at the Grembi lab.????</p>
+    <p>Nazifa is a PhD student in the Molecular, Cellular, and Integrative Biosciences (MCIBS) program studying associations between maternal micronutrient status and the microbiome, with an emerging interest in the virome.
+She is passionate about connecting microbiome science to global health and making research accessible beyond the lab bench.</p>
   </div>
 </div>
 <hr style="border: 0.5px solid lightgray; margin: 20px 0;">